Born on August 29, 1978, I should have been named Rene or Bruno, but fate had different plans. Igor it is!

 At the moment I’m working on new projects together with many established artists.

-Journalism has become my professional occupation ever since my student days.
-It all started in Vijenac.
-Soon after I ended up in Vjesnik, national daily newspaper.
-At first, I was checking out road holes and traffic and then I’ve made it to a desk editor with the most demanding editorial tasks.
+Journalism has been my professional occupation since my student days, starting with my involvement in Vijenac.
+Soon after, I joined Vjesnik, a national daily newspaper.
+Initially, I covered topics on road holes and traffic, but eventually, I became a desk editor, handling some of the most demanding editorial tasks.

-I also work as an associate at the Faculty of Political Science of Zagreb University.
-As editor-in-chief I actively work on creating a newspaper and a portal named Global, a rewarded publication which proves that the end of high-quality journalism is not near after all.
-From its ranks there are many new and prominent names entering the world of professional journalism.
+Additionally, I serve as an associate at the Faculty of Political Science, University of Zagreb.
+As the editor-in-chief, I am actively involved in creating a newspaper and a portal named Global, a renowned publication that defies the notion that high-quality journalism is facing its end.
+Many new and prominent names in the world of professional journalism have emerged from its ranks.

-I am a lecturer at the Faculty of Political Sciences in Zagreb.
+I am an associate lecturer at the Faculty of Political Sciences in Zagreb.
 My courses are Introduction to Print Media, Press Newsroom, Short Journalistic Forms, Writing for Print Media.
-I am also a lecturer at VERN University in Zagreb where I hold courses: Editing in practice, Introduction to Journalism and The Skill of Writing for Media.
+Additionally, I am also a lecturer at VERN' University in Zagreb, where I hold courses: Editing in practice, Introduction to Journalism and The Skill of Writing for Media.

 Not infrequently I give lectures on the basics of journalism and media literacy.

-Within cultural activities of Medley Theatre, I sometimes give lectures on creative writing and creating a musical.
+Furthermore, I occasionally give lectures on creative writing and creating musicals.